pachterlab/kb_docs/docs/source/manuals/kallisto.rst

 *kallisto quant* produces three output files by default:

-* **abundance.h5** is a HDF5 binary file containing run info, abundance esimates, bootstrap estimates, and transcript length information length.
+* **abundance.h5** is a HDF5 binary file containing run info, abundance estimates, bootstrap estimates, and transcript length information.
 * **abundance.tsv** is a plaintext file of the abundance estimates.
 It does not contains bootstrap estimates.
 Please use the ``--plaintext`` mode to output plaintext abundance estimates.
 Alternatively, kallisto h5dump can be used to output an HDF5 file to plaintext.
 The first line contains a header for each column, including estimated counts, TPM, effective length.
 * **run_info.json** is a json file containing information about the run.